PlaidWeb/publ-site/content/manual/Getting started.md

 pip3 install --user pipenv
 ```

-If you do the latter, make sure your pip user directory is on your PATH; this
+If you do the latter, make sure your pip user directory is on your `PATH`; this
 will probably be `$HOME/.local/bin` but it might vary based on your
 distribution.

 Also, if `pip3` doesn't work, try running just `pip` instead; not all
-distributions differentiate between Python 2 or 3 anymore.
+distributions differentiate between Python 2 and 3 anymore.

 ### Windows

-==Note:== I haven't yet managed to get Publ working from Windows.
+==Note:== I haven't yet managed to get Publ working under Windows.
 Perhaps someone
 with more Windows and Python experience could [help me out](https://github.com/fluffy-critter/Publ/issues/97)?
 In the meantime, the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)
-might be a good way to go.
+might be a good way to go, or you could run [Ubuntu](http://ubuntu.com) under [Virtualbox](http://virtualbox.org) or the like.

 1. Install [Python](http://python.org)